 The publication guidelines for ACS journals should be followed as the best model for most of your manuscripts (see attached).
 In particular, follow the text style and use templates available from those journals to do things right.
 Following these formats is simply a matter of convention, but stylistic carelessness reflects a lack of professionalism, and it also exasperates referees who have to decide on acceptance of your manuscript.
 Thus, poor writing, typographical errors, misnumbered compounds, poorly referenced work, etc, are all to be avoided.
 Make also sure that you give proper credits to people in your field who have done ground-breaking work “for you”, meaning that they have opened up opportunities for your project by establishing precedents.
 No project starts in vacuo, and the people who have contributed to your “inspiration” should be recognized.

-Once you start writing your thesis, you will probably fully appreciate all the above remarks!
-You have now accumulated 4-5 years worth of data that have to be summarized in a few chapters.
+Once you start writing your thesis, you will probably fully appreciate all the above remarks.
+You will have accumulated 4 to 5 years worth of data that have to be explained in a few chapters.
 Don’t you wish you had done all the characterizations earlier?
-What about having written down more details in your notebook?
+What about having written down more details in your notebooks?
 You could have spent more time working on your research reports all these years.
 It would have helped so much!

-The point is that a thesis is a culmination of your learning and an “acceptance” by your peers and elders, not unlike a Fraternity Ritual, but with no beer, I suppose.
-You are now a “Dr.” and fully deserve it!
-Your title will get you to a great postdoctoral or industrial position.
-When you apply for jobs, your accomplishments should speak for themselves!
+My point is that a thesis is a culmination of your learning, and an “acceptance” by your peers and elders, that you are now a Doctor and fully deserve it!
+Your research results will land you a great postdoctoral or industrial position.
+When you apply for jobs, your accomplishments will speak for themselves.

 Your thesis has to be thorough and start with an introductory chapter exposing the background of your project and the reasons for your work.
-This is where you put forth the ideas underlying you thesis.
+This is where you put forth the broad ideas underlying you thesis.
 The following chapters span different projects you have worked on, and each one has to be consistent, including a short introduction, results and discussion, conclusion, experimental section, and references.
-Your thesis should be checked carefully by other group members, before it reaches your committee members and myself.
+Your thesis should be checked carefully by other group members before it reaches me and your dissertation committee members.
 I will do the final reviewing.
-All three members of the Ph.D. committee need to read the thesis and approve it.
-Plan to spend about 2-4 months to write the thesis, so that you can make arrangements for jobs or postdoctoral fellowships.
-You will find that it always takes much longer than you thought!
-Please keep in mind that regretfully, I will be unable to sign a thesis that is not properly finished…
+All three signing members of the Ph.D. committee need to read the thesis and approve it.
+Plan to spend about 2-4 months to write the thesis so that you can also make arrangements for jobs or postdoctoral fellowships.
+You will find that it always takes much longer to write the thesis than you anticipated.
+Please keep in mind that, regretfully, I will not be able to sign a thesis that is not properly finished.

 As to the matter of finishing up practical work in the lab, you should follow the guidelines provided below for the postdocs.